Things To Do In Dubai

 Al Fahidi historical district will let you understand the forgotten heritage of Dubai.
 It’s suitable for educational visits and even a family outing in the evening.
 Children will enjoy the quaint houses and maze-like alleyways.

-13. Dubai Garden Glow – Light it up
+13. Dubai Garden Glow – Light it Up

-Dubai garden glow is where kids can have fun and learn simultaneously.
-That is what Dubai Garden Glow is.
-It is located next to Sheikh Zayed Road inside Zabeel Park and is divided into themes.
-Glow Park, Dinosaur Park, Ice Park, and Art Park.
-Each of them has a different atmosphere and a purpose to it.
+Dubai GardenGarden Glow is a place where kids can have fun and learn simultaneously.
+It’s located next to Sheikh Zayed Road inside Zabeel Park and is divided into themes: Glow Park, Dinosaur Park, Ice Park, and Art Park.
+Each theme has a different atmosphere and purpose.

 Glow Park has models of wildlife and trees, which conveys the importance of protecting the environment.
 These artistic shapes glow after nightfall, emanating an otherworldly aura.